jordenc/com.lg.hombot/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this app.

 # Changelog
+**Version 0.9.5:**
+- Added ability to change IP of your Hombot device

 **Version 0.9.4:**
 - Conditions are now available
 - New commands for moving Hombot around, cleaning modes, turbo and repeat.